New York's post-Sandy divide: Those with power and those without

 A brick house located just west of the canal on Carroll Street had steam rising from its foundation.
 A man who said he was a resident but wouldn't provide his name said the basement had filled with water from the canal in the night, and now the electrical wiring was steaming.
 He said the fire department told him it would not come unless the structure was physically on fire.
 "I'll wait, and then it'll go up like a tinderbox," he said.

-The Brooklyn Navy Yard, which now houses small businesses as well as a dock, was covered in about a foot of water.
-At the peak of the storm, it was 5 feet high.
+The Brooklyn Navy Yard, which now houses small businesses as well as a dock, was covered in about a foot (30 cm) of water.
+At the peak of the storm, it was 5 feet (1.5 meters) high.
 "There were 17 of us trying to pump out the docks when the pump room flooded," said Nigel Friday, 36.

 Higher up, Park Slope, a section of Brooklyn popular with young families, was largely saved from harm.
 A few branches had fallen on the street, and some store front awnings had been stripped off by heavy winds, but that was about the worst of it.